top of page

 • Relationships

-To achieve our goals we work with horses, other animals on the farm, in nature and do some creative activities.
+To achieve our goals we work with horses, other animals on the farm, in nature and creative activities.

 Horses are great teachers

-Equine Assisted Learning (EAL) has been shown to teach people about themselves and their interaction with others around them.
-Through EAL sessions, you can develop confidence and coping skills, whilst making friends, having fun and building your social and communication skills.
+Equine Assisted Therapy (EAT) has been shown to teach people about themselves and their interaction with others around them.
+Through EAT sessions, you can develop confidence and coping skills, whilst making friends, having fun and building your social and communication skills.

 Horses are the MASTER teachers of life skills.
 They demand personal leadership and can teach you how to learn, develop and apply these skills to your life.

-In EAL, horses are a “barometer”.
+In EAT, horses are a “barometer”.
 They react to your' emotional responses, whether they are calm, confused, frustrated, or excited.
-A horse's reactions provide an EAL facilitator with insights that can help them guide and assist the journey of building foundational life skills.
+A horse's reactions provide an EAT facilitator with insights that can help them guide and assist the journey of building foundational life skills.

 Scroll down to learn about what we do